slam10s/may-madness/docs/2020-21/ncaaw/matches/R2_17-20_STAN_vs_PEPP.md

 ### Dual Outcome Based on Individual Metrics

 Based on the composite metrics for each individual match:
-- Pepperdine should win 4 or more singles matches _71%_ of the time.
+- Pepperdine should win 4 or more singles matches *71%* of the time.
-- Stanford should win 4 or more singles matches _8%_ of the time.
+- Stanford should win 4 or more singles matches *8%* of the time.
-- The winner of the doubles point will decide the match the other _21%_ of the time.
+- The winner of the doubles point should decide the match the other *21%* of the time.
-- If Pepperdine wins the doubles point, their chances of winning the dual improve to _92%_.
+- If Pepperdine wins the doubles point, their chances of winning the dual improve to *92%*.
-- If Stanford wins the doubles point, their chances of winning the dual improve to _29%_.
+- If Stanford wins the doubles point, their chances of winning the dual improve to *29%*.

 ------